How Smoke and Fire Damage Can Affect Your Commercial Property

 - Fuel smoke

-Knowing what has burned in the fire is important in supporting the restoration process, as smoke and soot cleaning can take a long time.
+Knowing what material has burned in the fire is important in supporting the restoration process, as smoke and soot cleaning can be a complex and arduous process to get right.

 Protein smoke is most commonly produced in cooking accidents in kitchens and creates greasy and difficult-to-see smoke and soot particles.
-The signs of it include discolouration and a strong smoke smell, and it is the result of organic material burning in a low-heat fire.
+The signs of it include discolouration and a strong smoke smell, as the result of organic material burning in a low-heat fire.

 Wet smoke is produced by low-heat and slow-burning fires from materials such as rubber and plastic damage and is greasy, thick, black and incredibly strong in odour.
 It’s very difficult to clean and will leave rust and corrosion behind if not dealt with properly.

-Timeline of Smoke and Fire Damage To Your Commercial Property
+The Timeline of Damage to a Commercial Property

 As the hour’s pass, the stains will become more pronounced and smoke particles will begin to settle into any porous materials left in the building.
-Metals will also tarnish and appliances and furniture may also become discoloured.
+Metals will tarnish whilst appliances and furniture may also become discoloured.

-In the upcoming days, it is essential to have professionals handle the situation.
-Smoke and soot will begin to permanently discolour any walls and ceilings affected, and rust will build up, as the scent of smoke and burning will become more permanently set in.
+In the upcoming days, it is essential to have professionals handle the aftermath.
+Smoke and soot can permanently discolour any walls and ceilings affected, rust will begin to build up and the scent of smoke and burning will start to permanently set in.

-Effects Of Smoke and Fire Damage To Your Commercial Property
+Effects of Smoke and Fire Damage on your Commercial Property

-The effects will still be devastating if not handled correctly and can impact your business severely, regardless of the type of smoke and fire it is.
-Overall, smoke is acidic and commercial fire damage will slowly corrode the building, damage electrical appliances and a strong scent will set into the remains.
+The effects of commercial fire damage will still be devastating if not handled correctly and can impact your business severely, regardless of the type of smoke and fire.
+Overall, smoke is acidic and the resulting damage will slowly corrode the building, damage electrical appliances and a strong scent will set into the remains.

-These types of issues can take a long time to resolve if they’re not handled by a professional, so get in touch with Rainbow International today if you need support.
+These types of issues can take a long time to resolve if they’re not handled by a professional, so get in touch with Rainbow Restoration today if you need support.

 Smoke inhalation isn’t just about having a cough or a tight chest for a few weeks.
-Smoke from any fire is made up of toxic materials that are hazardous to our health and to the building itself.
-These chemicals can severely damage our health and can cause the following health effects:
+Smoke from any fire is made up of toxic materials that can be hazardous to both our health and the building itself.

 Irritation

 Your skin and eyes are the barriers to the inside of your body and will often be the first thing that smoke and soot interact with on your body.
-The chemicals that makeup smoke will then irritate your skin and eyes and can lead you to develop rashes or more severe eye issues in the future.
+The chemical compounds that make up smoke can irritate your skin and eyes, leading you to develop rashes or even more severe eye issues in the future.

-If you’re directly near a burning fire or you enter a fire-damaged building without professional equipment you will breathe in smoke and soot particles.
+If you’re directly near a burning fire or you enter a fire-damaged building without professional equipment you will be likely to breathe in smoke and soot particles.

-These toxic chemicals will then cause your respiratory system, from your nose to your lungs, to burn and cause you to cough.
-If left untreated, this can then aggravate the lungs deep down and lead to more complex and serious health issues further down the line.
+These toxic chemicals will irritate your respiratory system, from your nose to your lungs, causing a burning sensation and persistent coughing.
+If left untreated, this irritation can worsen, potentially leading to more severe and complex health issues over time.

 Documenting evidence of the smoke and fire damage across the entire commercial property is so important to avoid an invalid insurance claim.

-Smoke and commercial fire damage restoration can be very expensive due to the size of business properties and the contents within them.
+Commercial fire damage restoration and smoke cleaning can be very expensive due to the size of business properties and the contents within them.

-To be able to maximise your chances of a full insurance payout, begin documenting evidence where you can.
-Only approach what is safe to do so and take detailed pictures, and instruct the professionals to take pictures for evidence in the areas that you cannot reach.
+To be able to maximise your chances of a full insurance pay out, begin documenting evidence where you can.
+Only approach what is safe to do so and take detailed pictures – instruct a professional to take pictures for evidence in the areas that you cannot reach.

-Business operations will also struggle to continue if you only use your commercial building to conduct business and have no other premises.
-If this is the case, carefully document the times that you were not able to operate within, make all of the necessary communications to suppliers, contractors and customers and set a date of return.
+Operations will also struggle to continue if you only use your commercial building to conduct business and have no other premises.
+If this is the case, carefully document times that you were not able to operate within, then make all of the necessary communications to suppliers, contractors and customers to set a date of return.

-All of these measures will immediately relieve you of unnecessary stress and also provide you with a stronger standing if you’d like to claim back any profit losses from stalled business operations.
+All of these measures will immediately relieve you of unnecessary stress and also provide you with a stronger standing if you’d like to claim back any profit loss from stalled business operations.

-The effect of smoke and commercial fire damage also transfers over to the stock and property your business has ownership of.
+The effects of commercial fire damage also extend to the stock and property owned by your business.

-Content restoration is a very important part of any kind of commercial fire damage restoration process as a business’ value is often directly tied to the stock and property they own.
-Professional restoration experts will remove any contents that have avoided damage for you to store elsewhere, and will then begin the removal and restoration of damaged stock and property.
+Content restoration is an important part of any kind of commercial fire damage restoration process as a business’ value is often directly tied to the stock and property they own.
+Professional restoration experts will remove any undamaged contents for safe storage elsewhere and will then proceed with the removal and restoration of the remaining damaged stock and property.

-From here, they will go to every effort to clean up any smoke damage and fire damage and ensure they’re safe to return to the building.
-However, food and drink products are not to be restored if they have been affected by smoke and fire and will have to be disposed of.
+From here, they will make every effort to clean up any smoke and fire damage to ensure a safe to return to the building.
+Food and drink products are not safe to be restored if they have been contaminated by smoke and fire and will likely be disposed of.

-From here, the air ducts will be inspected to spot any signs of smoke and soot particles that may be stuck to the walls of the air duct.
-Air filters will also be cleaned and replaced, and air sanitiser will be sprayed to rid the space of the smoke smell further and also begin the cleaning process.
+From here, air ducts will be inspected to spot any signs of smoke and soot particles that may be stuck to its walls.
+Air filters will also be cleaned and replaced and air sanitiser will be sprayed to further reduce the odour and initiate the cleaning process.

-Then the cleanup efforts will begin, with completely damaged items including parts of the building, furniture, stock and materials disposed of carefully.
-Any remaining contents that can be restored will be taken away from the building to be worked on later.
+Clean-up efforts will then commence, with unsalvageable items – such as parts of the building, furniture, stock and materials – disposed of carefully.
+Any remaining contents that is able to be restored will be taken away from the building to address once the property is safe to enter.

-Cleaning up smoke and soot can take a long time and requires a variety of techniques.
-Painted surfaces will be sealed, appliances will be reviewed, restored and PAT tested and all evidence of the fire will be scrubbed away.
+Cleaning up smoke and soot can be an extensive process, often requiring a variety of techniques for different materials and surfaces.
+Painted surfaces will be sealed, appliances will be reviewed, restored and PAT tested and all remaining evidence of the fire will be thoroughly scrubbed.

 Prevention of commercial fire damage is essential if you’re to avoid disruption to your business, costly restoration services and unnecessary stress.

-You can lessen the chances of a fire happening within your commercial property by implementing the following expert advice:
+You can lessen the chances of a fire occurring within your commercial property by implementing the following expert advice:

-The first step may sound obvious but it is essential and is often missed as people are not always aware of what a fire hazard is.
+The first step may sound obvious but it is essential – often being missed by people who may not be aware of the different fire hazards.

 - Arson